Python-SIP/sip/doc/introduction.rst

     an external tool such as :program:`make`.

 :program:`sip-module`
-    This builds and installs the :mod:`sip` module for one or more package projects.
-It will optionally create an sdist for the module that can be uploaded to PyPI or built as a wheel.
+    This builds an sdist for the :mod:`sip` module for a set of package projects.

 :program:`sip5`
     This is is a drop-in replacement for the :program:`sip` code generator from